microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 ```

 _Note: If you are having trouble targeting the xtc command, try executing with the fully qualified path to the package_

+# Known Issues

+### Xcode 8.3 and Swift

+If you are building Swift XCUITests using Xcode 8.3, you may encounter a build error related to bitcode.
+As a workaround, you can disable bitcode in your App target and your XCUITest target.
+To do this,
+go to Build Settings, search for `ENABLE_BITCODE` and set the value to `No` for both targets.

+TODO: SCREENSHOT